 2012 Australian Open Final

 This match was the third straight Grand Slam final between Djokovic and Nadal.
-It was the then longest Grand Slam final in history with Djokovic prevailing 7–5 in the fifth set in 5 hours 53 minutes.
+It was the longest Grand Slam final in history with Djokovic prevailing 7–5 in the fifth set in 5 hours 53 minutes.
 Many tennis legends and tennis pundits put this match on the top of the greatest match of all-time list.
-With the win, Djokovic brought his winning streak against Nadal to seven, all of which were in finals with three being grand slam finals.
+With the win, Djokovic brought his winning streak against Nadal to seven, all of which were in finals with three being Grand Slam finals.

 2012 French Open Final